 India’s road network is one of the largest in the world.
 The total length of roads is more than 33 lakh km.

-- National highways are maintained by the Central Government, State highways by the respective state government while District highways by the respective District Board.
+- National highways are maintained by the Central Government, State highways by the respective state government and District highways by the respective District Board.
 Border roads and International highways are also the dying responsibility of the Central Government.

-Some of the Important National Highways are:
+Some of the Important National Highways Are:

 - NH 1: New Delhi – Ambala – Jalandhar – Amritsar.

 - NH 2: Delhi – Mathura – Agara – Kanpur – Allahabad – Varanasi – Kolkata.

 - NH 3: Agra – Gwalior – Nasik – Mumbai

 - NH 4: Thane and Chennai via Pune and Belgaum.